travismartinjones/HighIronRanch.Azure/README.md

 HighIronRanch.Azure
 =====================================

-Utilities for reading and writing to Azure Table Storage.
+Utilities for working with Azure.